subquery/documentation/docs/quickstart/quickstart_chains/near.md

 Let’s understand how the above code works.

 For the `handleNewOracle` mapping function, the function receives a new `NearAction` payload.
-The data on this is encoded in base64 in the args, so we first decode it and parse into the correct `NewOracle` type.
+The data on this is a JSON payload, so we parse into the correct `NewOracle` type via JSON.
 We then run the `checkAndCreateOracle` to ensure that we create the oracle if we don't already have it (it checks if it already exists before creating a new `Oracle` entity).

 For the `handleNewPrice` mapping function, the function receives a new `NearAction` payload.
-The data on this is encoded in base64 in the args, so we first decode it and parse into the correct `NewPrices` type.
+The data on this is a JSON payload, so we parse into the correct `NewPrices` type via JSON.
 We then run the `checkAndCreateOracle` to ensure that the oracle we are listing this price for is already known since it's a foreign key (it checks if it already exists before creating a new `Oracle` entity).
 Finally, for each price submission in the array, we create the price and save it to the store (_Note that SubQuery will automatically save this to the database_).

 Check out our [Mappings](../../build/mapping/near.md) documentation to get more information on mapping functions.